 did a dozen or so attempts of the boss inside the black egg last night and was making some progress through the phases, I may yet persevere

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 6 November 2018 20:05 (three months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 6 November 2018 20:05 (five months ago) Permalink

 omw to the watcher knights ;_;